cfn-modules/rds-mysql/README.md

         DBMasterUserPassword: '' # required if DBSnapshotIdentifier is not set
         DBMultiAZ: true # optional
         SubDomainNameWithDot: 'mysql.' # optional
-        EngineVersion: '5.7.21' # set this to the latest available version!
+        EngineVersion: '5.7.21' # set this to the latest available version when launching!
+        EnableIAMDatabaseAuthentication: 'false' # optional
       TemplateURL: './node_modules/@cfn-modules/rds-mysql/module.yml'
 ```